Democrats won big. What do they do now?

 Ride the wave

-Outgoing Virginia Democratic Gov. Terry McAuliffe, a former DNC Chair himself, said the race would bring donors, candidates, and activists off the bench and re-energize the party at party when it needed it most.
+Outgoing Virginia Democratic Gov. Terry McAuliffe, a former DNC Chair himself, said the race would bring donors, candidates, and activists off the bench and re-energize the party at a time when it needed it most.

 "Everyone was looking to Virginia and boy, this was not a lift, this was a jet takeoff," he told reporters.